 Install a programmable thermostat to control temperatures when you’re not at home.
 Experts estimate that a programmable thermostat saves consumers an average of $180 a year on electricity costs.
 You can find these tech tools at stores like Lowe’s and The Home Depot starting for as little as $25.

 What are your favorite ways to save on energy costs?
-Let us know in the comments below!
+Let us know in our Clark.com community!